• Skip to primary navigation

 • After your have filled and formed each one, refrigerate the tray for about half an hour.
 This ensures they stay closed while baking.
 While the cookies are chilling, preheat the oven to 350°F.

-• Remove the tray, egg wash each cookie and sprinkle a bit of sugar on each (optional).
-Bake at 350 degrees for 18 minutes.
-Remove and place on a cooling rack.
+• Remove the tray, egg wash each cookie and sprinkle a bit of sugar on each (egg wash and sugar are optional).
+Bake at 350 degrees for 18 minutes but check them at 15 minutes.
+Place on a cooling rack once out of the oven.
 Enjoy with a cup of coffee or tea or deliver to your friends in a festive Mishloach Manot basket.

 hamantaschen baking in oven